BrianLinggadjaja/brianlinggadjaja.dev/content/2020/blog-4.md

 <img src="/assets/2020/nginx-welcome.png" style="max-width: 30rem;" alt="nginx landing page" />

 Installation was super simple but the hardest part of webservers is **configuration**.
 I looked through the _Nginx_ **documentation** and tried to find settings I think would fit my **core requirements** of how I want to use _Nginx_.
-Another resource I used was **searching** `"Nginx best practices"` & `"Nginx security configuration"` on my search engine on what type of best practices I should implement within my _Nginx_ configuration.
+Another resource I used was **searching** `"Nginx best practices"` & `"Nginx security configuration"` on my search engine for what type of best practices I should implement within my _Nginx_ configuration.
 A few configurations I found from my learning were `server_tokens: off`, `HSTS Strict Transport Security`, & follow general **principle of least privledge** practices.

 <br>